 Out of this whole experience with cancer so far, I have to say that the most excruciating part is the WAITING.
 Not knowing what’s going on, waiting for findings, waiting to know about next steps, waiting to get in for follow-up appointments with specialists, waiting for calls back, waiting and hoping that there’s nothing else wrong.
 It feels like being sucked into a black hole of nothingness where you’re essentially “on hold” and it’s impossible to plan anything.

 The news that hit me hardest wasn’t actually the initial cancer diagnosis, but rather the soul-crushing announcement post-surgery that “Unfortunately, your cancer is more aggressive than we thought it was.”
 Just take that in.
-You go into a scary little meeting room for the follow-up appointment where your fate will be decided, answer all of the questions from the surgical resident that comes in first – and then your surgeon comes in while you hold your breath and ask, “Well – can we cut to the chase? what’s the scoop?
-Did you get all of it?”
 And after everything you’ve already gone through, all the prayers and good wishes everybody sent, the stiff upper lip and brave face you put on, the positive attitude – suddenly the illusion you’ve built in your mind that everything is fine shatters in front of you into a million pieces.